 But I would recommend you to try out all of them because it totally depends on the version of Android installed on your device.
 For example, if you’ve Android 5.0 then you’ve 99% chance of success and can easily try any bypass method.
 But having Android Nougat and Marshmallow, you’ll have to struggle a bit more.

 - 2 FRP Bypass APK – Bypass Google Account

 - 3 How to bypass Factory Reset Protection Without PC (using OTG Cable)

 - 4 Bypass any Google Account Verification on a Samsung Galaxy Device

 FRP stands for Factory reset protection.
 With the release of Android 5.0 Lollipop, Google released a new security feature to protect your device and personal data.

 When you set up FRP on your smartphone, It will protect it from unauthorized access if in case it gets lost, stolen or got a factory reset without your permission.
 Let’s say, Your device with FRP enabled is stolen, lost, or even wiped data factory reset, then someone with your Google Account credentials or screen lock information can access your device.

-Android is now more focused towards ensuring user privacy and security.
+Android is now more focused on ensuring user privacy and security.
 For this reason, they released a new feature app permission manager with Android Marshmallow.
 With earlier versions of Android, a particular app would access permissions without notifying you but not anymore.
 You can now individually grant permissions to an app like Camera, to access photos or record audio, etc.

-Personally, I love Android FRP feature for a number reasons and many Android users too.
+Personally, I love Android FRP feature for a number of reasons and many Android users too.
 But unfortunately, I have seen many people having issues due to FRP lock on their device.
 Now they can’t get access back to their device.

 It could be due to these reasons: